The Banners of Chard

 Chard WATCH reaches out and engages with isolated adults needing support.
-Somerset Art Works will work with the Chard Watch group through the Quiet Places for Unquiet Minds wellbeing project .
-The Watch group will host 12 x half day artist workshops, August – Nov 2021.
-Rebecca Macpherson will work as assistant artist with the Watch Group.
+Somerset Art Works will be working with the Chard Watch group through the Quiet Places for Unquiet Minds wellbeing project.
+August 2021 – Feb 2022.
+Rebecca Macpherson assists at workshops with the Watch Group.

 Artist Workshops in school x 4 full days, November 2021 and January 2022.

-4 x half day artist workshops held at the museum to explore Chard history and heritage and the collection to inform imagery for the banners.
-Taking place during the October half term and the Christmas Tree Festival in December 2021.
+4 x half day artist workshops held at the museum to explore Chard history, heritage and the museum collection – to inform imagery for the banners.
+October half term and during the Christmas Tree Festival December 2021.

-4 x half day artist workshops held at the Guildhall to explore Chard history and heritage and also new cultural influences and cultural diversity in the town.
+4 x half day artist workshops held in the town to explore Chard history and heritage and also new cultural influences and cultural diversity in the town.

-Linking up with Take Art’s Ruritage Cultivate project https://takeart.org/cultivate
+Linking up with Take Art’s Cultivate project https://takeart.org/cultivate

 4 x full days of workshops with schools and families to explore local food production and growing and the connection to the high street.
 Workshops to take place at local farms and in school to create imagery for the banners.
-Family workshops took place in the summer holidays 2021 and workshops with Manor Court Primary School in the Autumn term 2021.
+Family workshops in the summer 2021 and workshops with Manor Court Primary School Autumn term 2021.